Adidas Adizero Boston Boost 6Review Facts

 Very comfortable overall fit

-The Adidas Adizero Boston Boost 6 is a great choice for runners who want a comfortable and durable shoe that can go the distance.
-This latest revision offers protection from excessive pounding and a responsive and cushioned ride.
-An improved upper adds comfort and stability with no change to the weight of the shoe.
+The Adidas Adizero Boston Boost 6 is a great shoe for any runner seeking a comfortable, yet durable shoe that can rack up some miles.
+This latest upgrade provides protection from excessive pounding and a responsive and cushioned ride.
+Comfort and stability are provided by an improved upper which runners found to be very comfortable and improved the look of the shoe.
 Runners raved about the fit which many said was perfect and hugged their foot like a sock.
 Only a few said the shoe was too tight.
 Runners also liked the feel of the ground in the toe area and the extra cushioning in the heel.
-Whether you’re looking for a new trainer or racer that can take on some miles, this cushioned and lightweight shoe is definitely worth considering.
+If you're in the market for a new comfortable trainer or racer that can pile on the miles, this updated and lightweight shoe might be a good choice.